Contact Info & About Us

 Art Director: Paul Dawes

-Founded in 2015, Get In Her Ears is a website, monthly Soho Radio show and live night dedicated to promoting and supporting women & non-binary people in music.
+Founded in 2015, Get In Her Ears is a website, monthly Soho Radio show and London-based live night dedicated to promoting and supporting women & non-binary people in music, and creating safe, inclusive spaces at our events.

-We’ve been featured in The Guardian, NME, The Independent, CLASH, HuffPost UK, gurlstalk, The Croydonist and The Tung.
+We have been featured in The Guardian, NME, The Independent, CLASH, HuffPost UK, gurlstalk, The Croydonist and The Tung.
+We were also featured as part of the Mayor of London’s Sounds Like London initiative in 2018.

-We’ve spoken about our work on BBC Radio 6 (Craig Charles’ Trunk Of Punk), Cool Thing Presents, the Sounding Out Podcast and The Irish Jam.
+We’ve spoken about our work on BBC Radio 6 (Craig Charles’ Trunk Of Punk), Hope Lyne’s A New Age Of Riot Grrrl audio documentary, the Sounding Out podcast, the Cool Thing Presents radio show, and The Irish Jam radio show.

-We have spoken on panel events at Southbank Centre’s Jazz Festival, Southbank Centre’s Women in Music Breakfast, Skivvy Records Women in Music Panel and Dance Like I’ve Got Diamonds Panel.
+We have spoken on panels at events at Southbank Centre (Jazz Festival, Women in Music Breakfast event), Skivvy Records (Women in Music Panel) and Dance Like I’ve Got Diamonds.

-We currently host regular gig nights at The Shacklewell Arms in Dalston, and have previously hosted gigs at Sebright Arms, The Victoria, The Finsbury Pub (2016-20), Notting Hill Arts Club (2018-19) and we’ve collaborated with Sofar Sounds too (2020).
+We currently host regular gig nights across London, most frequently at The Shacklewell Arms in Dalston and Sebright Arms in Bethnal Green.
+We have previously hosted gigs at The Victoria in Dalston, The Finsbury Pub (2016-2020), The Amersham Arms, Notting Hill Arts Club (2018-2019) and we’ve collaborated with Sofar Sounds (2020).
 We also presented a weekly radio show on Hoxton Radio between 2015-2020.

 MISSION STATEMENT & VALUES